a complete drivetrain. This example helps you understand how to model

 Change the gear sequence.

 A transmission is a set of coupled gears.
 For a particular transmission gear setting, the ratio of driven (output) shaft velocity to the driver (input) is fixed.
-Its reciprocal, the drive ratio, is like a gear ratio of an individual gear coupling, but for the whole transmission.
+The reciprocal ratio, the drive ratio, is like a gear ratio of an individual gear coupling, but for the whole transmission.

-Add and connect the necessary Simulink blocks to measure the drive ratio of the transmission.
+The drive ratio is the ratio of input to output shaft velocities.
+Add and connect the necessary Simulink blocks to measure the drive ratio for the CR-CR 4–speed transmission.

-Open the Drive Ratio scope and restart the example.
+Simulate the model.
 Observe how the drive ratio steps through a sequence of five-second states, in parallel with the clutch pressures and clutch modes, until it reaches 20 seconds.
 The drive ratio measurement after 20 seconds is not meaningful because the transmission is uncoupled.

 Just after 26 seconds, the driven shaft velocity drops to zero, and the Divide block produces divide-by-zero warnings at the MATLAB command line.